ruxailab/gsoc/ideas2024.md

 All the current ideas for GSoC2024 are listed bellow:

 ### Eye Tracking Algorithm Optimization (350h)
 This project focuses on optimizing existing eye tracking algorithms to improve their efficiency and accuracy.
 The optimization will involve exploring new approaches, fine-tuning parameters, and implementing enhancements using Javascript for the front-end.
 The goal is to create a more robust and responsive eye tracking system that can be seamlessly integrated into various applications.

+We would like that the eye tracking algorithm develop works on real time.
+We want it to be integrated with RUXAILAB project to perform usability tests.

 **Keywords:** Artificial Intelligence (AI), Algorithm Optimization, Eye Tracking, Javascript, Front-end
 **Expected Outcome:** Optimized eye tracking algorithms with improved efficiency and accuracy